soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 *Convolutional Neural Networks* (ConvNets), which were covered in [a previous Parallel Forall post by Evan Shelhamer](http://devblogs.nvidia.com/parallelforall/deep-learning-computer-vision-caffe-cudnn/), have enjoyed wide success in the last few years in several domains including images, video, audio and natural language processing.

 When applied to images, ConvNets usually take raw image pixels as input, interleaving convolution layers along with pooling layers with non-linear functions in between, followed by fully connected layers.
 Similarly, for language processing, ConvNets take the outputs of word embeddings as input, and then apply interleaved convolution and pooling operations, followed by fully connected layers.
-Figure 3 shows an example ConvNet.
+Figure 3 shows an example ConvNet applied to sentences.

 ![ConvNet](NLP-convnet-small.png)
-[Figure 3: TODO: Is this the caption for the image?
-Provide a more explanatory caption.]
-ConvNets for NLP, from Collobert et. a.
-(2011)
+[Figure 3: ConvNets are applied to text by Collobert et. al. (2011).
+These ConvNets are largely the same as the ones used for object classification on images.

 ### Recurrent Neural Networks (RNN)